Miles Fisher: 2020s

-In the early 2020s, Fisher saw a deepfake video by a Belgian visual effects (VFX) artist in which Fisher's eyes were replaced with those of Tom Cruise.
-Fisher and the VFX artist subsequently collaborated to produce YouTube and TikTok videos of Fisher performing mundane or silly tasks while posing as Cruise, satirizing Cruise's notoriously unapproachable public persona.
+In the early 2020s, Fisher saw a deepfake video by Chris Ume, a Belgian visual effects (VFX) artist in which Fisher's eyes were replaced with those of Tom Cruise.
+Fisher and Ume subsequently collaborated to produce YouTube and TikTok videos of Fisher performing mundane or silly tasks while posing as Cruise, satirizing Cruise's haughty and aloof public persona.
 The videos quickly went viral, collecting millions of views in only a few days.
 Fisher has not monetized the videos and has deliberately avoided topics of a potentially personal or controversial nature, as he has not received permission from Cruise to use his likeness for profit; Fisher characterized the effort as "good-natured parody" inspired by years of being called the "Tom Cruise guy" due to his similar appearance.

+Business ventures

+In 2017, Fisher co-founded the Bixby Roasting Company with Remington Hotchkis in Los Angeles, CA. The company began with a Kickstarter campaign as CUPS, before launching Bixby.
+In February 2023, Westrock Coffee Company acquired the Bixby brand and roasting facility, with Fisher becoming the senior vice president of Sales at Westrock.

+In 2021, Fisher co-founded Metaphysic, a technology company focusing on generative AI, alongside VFX and AI artist Chris Ume and CEO Tom Graham on the back of the “Deep Tom Cruise” deepfake videos.

 Personal life

-In 2014, Miles married Lucette Blodgett, daughter of actor and writer, Michael Blodgett.
+In 2014, Miles married Lucette Blodgett, daughter of actor and writer Michael Blodgett.
 They were introduced by broadcaster Willow Bay.
 They had their first child, a daughter, in October 2017.